What is metal saw blade? Explanation of materials and blade types!

 (1) Can do cutting quickly → Can do cutting speed quickly.
 Can increase the amount of infeed.

-② Longer life due to reduced wear on the cutting edge
+2. Longer cutting edge life due to reduced wear on the cutting edge

 ④ Cutting oil, etc. can be reduced